Find a Qualified Attorney Near You

 - The bouncer was a Catholic from Northern Ireland

 Your testimony could create some of these links.
-You could swear that William was wearing orange on St. Patrick's Day.
-You could also swear that Murphy's was an Irish bar.
-But William would need additional evidence to establish the other links of the old prejudice, the bouncer's familiarity with the prejudice, and the bouncer's nationality.
+You could swear that William was wearing orange on St. Patrick’s Day and that Murphy’s is an Irish bar.
+However, that alone would likely not be enough.
+William would need additional evidence to establish the other links of the old prejudice, the bouncer’s familiarity with the prejudice, and the bouncer’s nationality.
+If William could offer this evidence and create these links, you could infer that the bouncer believed William was Protestant because he was wearing orange on St. Patrick’s Day.

 Injunctive Relief

 William likes the bar and would like to become a regular, despite what the bouncer did.
 He could ask the court for an injunction compelling the bar to lift its permanent ban on him.
-If the court issues such an injunction and the bar doesn't let him return, the judge could hold the bar owner in contempt.
+If the court issues such an injunction but the bar doesn’t let him return, the judge could hold the bar owner in civil contempt.
+In theory, the judge could also find the bar owner in criminal contempt and recommend a criminal referral.

 Compensatory Damages